Peanut Butter Banana Clafoutis

 Clafoutis are made by layering fruit (traditionally cherries) into the bottom of a baking dish, covering the fruit with a custard, and baking.
 They’re served warm, usually dusted with confectioners sugar.

-What else would you make with over-ripe bananas except for another loaf of banana bread?
+What else would you make with over-ripe bananas except for this loaf of chocolate chip banana bread?

 Tips and tricks for this recipe